edmomot/edmomot.github.io/_posts/2026-07-19-Chainsaw-Milling.md

 Taking multiple passes to work down to the full depth worked best.
 This video pointed me in the right direction: [Two Chainsaw Secrets | Turning a Tree into Perfect Boards](https://www.youtube.com/watch?v=8qz64ELkxdA)

-The key realization is that the tip of the bar removes material much quicker than flat part of the bar.
+The key realization is that the tip of the bar removes material much quicker than the flat part of the bar.
 When the cutting angle is just right, long curls of wood fly off the chainsaw instead of dust.

 I haven't tried yet, but I think it would also help to file down the rakers to get a deeper cut.